Color Change | What to Expect from your Pressed Florals

 Tall, fluffy, and beautiful - stock flower adds layers of texture to all bouquets, both pressed and fresh!

-White Stock - when pressed, white stock (like most other white flowers) transforms into an antiqued blonde color.
+When pressed, white stock (like most other white flowers) transforms into an antiqued blonde color.
 If you haven’t already noticed, there's a pattern when it comes to fresh-to-pressed white flowers!

 It's not uncommon for white stock flower to darken once pressed.

-Pink Stock - once pressed, the pigment in pink stock deepens.
+Once pressed, the pigment in pink stock deepens.
 Depending on which shade of pink is in your bouquet, this bloom becomes more violet or takes on an orange undertone.

 Lisianthus